There are a number of things to consider when deciding how you’ll make coffee in your boat’s galley. No one system is

 How Do Various Boat Coffee Systems Stack Up?

 There is no one method of making boat coffee that’s right for everyone.
-In the following articles, I discuss how nine systems stack up on each of these considerations, and show recommended models for a boat galley.
+In the following articles, I discuss how ten systems stack up on each of these considerations, and show recommended models for a boat galley.

 No Electricity Needed:

 One safety issue: with any of the stovetop methods, you really need a gimbaled stove and pot restraints to boil water if the boat is moving at all – the dangers of a pot of boiling water tipping or sloshing are just too great.
-And for the same reason, I prefer to use a tea kettle instead of a saucepan – water doesn’t slosh and it’s easier to pour accurately.
+And for the same reason, I prefer to use a tea kettle or my 4th Burner Multi Pot instead of a saucepan – water doesn’t slosh and it’s easier to pour accurately.

 - Electric Percolator